Web Governance Policies

 - Broaden UW System’s reach to all citizens and new demographics;

-- Content communicated via the UW System's web presence should emphasize the value and positive impacts of its member universities, institutions, and extension networks that serve Wisconsin citizens.
+- Content communicated via the UW System's Web presence should emphasize the value and positive impacts of its member universities, institutions, and extension networks that serve Wisconsin citizens.

-- Navigation and information architecture for the UW System web presence is primarily based on function and process as it relates to the audience, and not on the organizational chart or internal processes.
+- Navigation and information architecture for the UW System Web presence is primarily based on function and process as it relates to the audience, and not on the organizational chart or internal processes.

 - Web user accounts are provided for the purpose of academic and administrative purposes only.
 Using UW System resources for commercial or personal use is prohibited

 - Blogs and news feeds need to be kept up-to-date.
 Different sites may have different timelines, but news and/or blogs should have new content added regularly.
-If it has been more than 6 months since a post has been made, the blog will be reviewed by the Digital Content Coordinator.
+If it has been more than 6 months since a post has been made, the blog will be reviewed by the Digital Content Manager.

 - A content management plan, including update timing and plan for generating content, is needed from the content editor to start a blog.